open-wc/custom-elements-manifest/packages/blog/blog.md

 export default {
   plugins: [
     {
+      // Always give your plugin a name!
+      name: 'foo-plugin',
       // Runs for all modules in a project, before continuing to the `analyzePhase` collectPhase({ts, node, context}){},
       // Runs for each module